Before the Canvas: How Migraine Art Bridges to Clinical Understanding

 The Migraine Art Concept

-Although its roots may be traced back to 19th century neurology, it was not until the inspiring example of an art teacher’s pictorial representations of her migraine attacks, that the Migraine Art concept was developed by Derek Robinson in the 1970s to serve as the basis of four National Migraine Art Competitions and similar contests held in the UK and the United States, the results of which were presented to the public in a number of exhibitions and publications in both the lay and medical press. [more]
+Although its roots may be traced back to 19th-century neurology, the Migraine Art concept was developed by Derek Robinson in the 1970s as a framework for collecting and exhibiting artistic responses to migraine experience.
+His vision served as the basis for four National Migraine Art Competitions and similar contests held in the UK and the United States.
+The results were presented to the public in exhibitions and publications in both the lay and medical press, establishing migraine art as a legitimate and valued form of expression. [more]

 Migraine and Literature